• Skip to primary navigation

 The functionality of LibreOffice rivals Microsoft Office, It may be hard to believe since it’s free, but, really it does.
 In the 25+ years of owning and using computers, I haven’t once installed or bought Microsoft Office.
 LibreOffice Calc can read and write to Excel.
 Writer can read and write to Word and Impress can read and write to Powerpoint.
 These are probably the 3 most used office applications and LibreOffice is completely compatible.

 The only issues you’ll come across is probably if you are reading any Microsoft file that is using a macro.
-Otherwise, I’ve never had any major issues reading Word or Excel.
+Otherwise, I’ve never had any issues reading Word or Excel.
 Minor issues in Word might be formatting issues.
 So, what you saw in Word, for example some tabs or spacing may be off.
 And you’ll have to re-align it in Writer.
 But, this happens in Word even if you use Windows and if you use a file from one computer to another that uses a different printer.
 The formatting may also be off.

 One of the Greatest Inspirations: Terry Fox